codependent/bicimad-kafka-streams/README.md

 4. Check the status of the different topics and stores, updated every minute:

-For instance, example of `bicimad-low-capacity-stations` topic:
+For instance, example of a `bicimad-low-capacity-stations` topic consumer:

 ```
 /opt/apache/kafka_2.11-2.0.0/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 \